 • It can be diagnosed by chest X-ray.
 It shows white appearance over both lung fields.

-• Measurement of plasma B- type natriuretic peptide (BNP)
+• BNP also known plasma B- type natriuretic peptide is measured.

 • Cardiac pulmonary edema is treated with diuretics.